 Characters have seven standard statistics (Intelligence, Willpower, Cool, Empathy, Technique, Reflexes, and Dexterity) and three distinctive ones (Luck, Body, and Movement).
 The seven standard stats are used for stat/skill roles.
 The other three each have their own function – Body provides health, movement lets you, well, move, and luck can be spent to add to individual rolls.

 All characters have at least some basic skills at a minimum level (Perception, Concentration, Education, Persuasion, Athletics, Teaching, Local, Brawling, Evasion).
-Other available skills include Melee Weapons, Marksmanship, Tracking, Driving, Stealth, Bribery, Conversation, Human Perception (reading people), Interrogation, Persuasion, Basic Tech, Cybertech, First Aid, and Play Instrument.
+Other available skills include Melee Weapons, Marksmanship, Tracking, Driving, Stealth, Bribery, Conversation, Human Perception (reading people), Interrogation, Basic Tech, Cybertech, First Aid, and Play Instrument.

 In addition, each role gets a role ability (which works like a potent, specialized skill), but only the Netrunner’s interface ability is included in the Jumpstart Kit.

 It’s pretty standard for characters in Cyberpunk to have cybernetic modifications, and all of the pregenerated characters do.
 Standard sorts of enhancements include enhanced hearing and/or vision, interface plugs to mentally interact with machines, reflex boosters, cybernetic limbs (with mods life jump jets or a hidden gun), and hand-installed weaponry (razor claws, a monofilament wire hidden in a finger).